axone-protocol/contracts/contracts/axone-objectarium/README.md

 The unstructured nature of the data stored in the chain opens up a plethora of possibilities for decentralized applications that require this type of versatile storage.

-### In the OKP4 protocol
+### In the AXONE protocol

-The primary function of this smart contract within the OKP4 protocol is to enable the persistence of governance rules, which are encoded in Prolog.
+The primary function of this smart contract within the AXONE protocol is to enable the persistence of governance rules, which are encoded in Prolog.
 These programs are stored in an immutable format within the protocol and can be referenced by their unique identifiers in situations where there is a need to refer to these rules.

 ### In the wild world